-To attract, retain and motivate top talents, TBL has a competitive pay and benefits package.
+Trust bank Limited is committed to ensure remuneration practices that enable the Bank to attract, develop and retain top talents.
 The remuneration system combines the need to maintain a high performance culture along with market competitiveness.
 The following remuneration disclosures have been prepared in accordance with 'Guidelines on Risk Based Capital Adequacy (RBCA) for banks' provided by Bangladesh Bank.
-The prudential disclosures require that all banks meet the minimum requirements for public disclosure of qualitative and quantitative information of the remuneration practices.

-The qualitative remuneration disclosures are broader in scope and cover all the individuals included where as the quantitative information relates to senior managers and material risk takers of the Trust Bank Limited, for the financial year ended December 31, 2016.
+The qualitative remuneration disclosures are broader in scope and cover all the employees where as the quantitative information relates to senior managers and material risk takers of the Bank, for the financial year ended December 31, 2017.